lmns-solutions/arduino-interactive-lessons/communication/p5js-paint-io.md

 - `brushType` is either 0, 1, 2 corresponding to CIRCLE, SQUARE, TRIANGLE
 - `brushFillMode` is either 0, 1 corresponding to FILL, OUTLINE

 We will also "echo back" received data for debugging purposes.
-We will prefix these echo backs with `#` as we did in our [previous lesson](p5js-serial-io.md#add-onserialdatareceived-parsing-code) to indicate to the p5.js app that these lines are for debugging.
+We will prefix these echo backs with `#` as we did in our {% include tlink.html id='communication-p5js-serial-io' text='previous lesson' %}#add-onserialdatareceived-parsing-code to indicate to the p5.js app that these lines are for debugging.

 #### From p5.js to Arduino

 As our app will be bidirectional, we will also communicate information from p5.js to Arduino.
-For this, we'll build off the [DisplayShapeBidirectionl](p5js-serial-io.md#displayshapebidirectional-p5js-to-arduino-and-arduino-to-p5js) example from the previous lesson and transmit a comma-separated string of `brushType, brushFillMode` where, again:
+For this, we'll build off the {% include tlink.html id='communication-p5js-serial-io' text='DisplayShapeBidirectionl' %}#displayshapebidirectional-p5js-to-arduino-and-arduino-to-p5js example from the previous lesson and transmit a comma-separated string of `brushType, brushFillMode` where, again:
 - `brushType` is either 0, 1, 2 corresponding to CIRCLE, SQUARE, TRIANGLE
 - `brushFillMode` is either 0, 1 corresponding to FILL, OUTLINE